-Whilst the application of enhanced customer due diligence measures should be assessed on a case-by-case basis, the measures required under Regulation 33(1) "include, among other things":
+Whilst the application of enhanced customer due diligence measures should be assessed on a case-by-case basis, the measures required under reg.
+33(1) include, as required by reg.33(5), "among other things":

-- (a) seeking additional independent, reliable sources to verify information provided or made available to you; - (b) taking additional measures to understand better the background, ownership and financial situation of the customer, and other parties to the transaction; - (c) taking further steps to be satisfied that the transaction is consistent with the purpose and intended nature of the business relationship; - (d) increasing the monitoring of the business relationship, including greater scrutiny of transactions (Regulation 33(5)).
+(a) seeking additional independent, reliable sources to verify information provided or made available to you;

+(b) taking additional measures to understand better the background, ownership and financial situation of the customer, and other parties to the transaction;

+(c) taking further steps to be satisfied that the transaction is consistent with the purpose and intended nature of the business relationship;

+(d) increasing the monitoring of the business relationship, including greater scrutiny of transactions.